The lynching that Black Chattanooga never forgot takes center stage downtown

 No local arrests were made.

 The murder sent shock waves through Washington.
 President Theodore Roosevelt called for retribution.
 The Supreme Court charged Shipp with contempt of court and hauled him and those who could be identified from the lynch mob to Washington to undergo the first and only criminal trial in the history of the court.
 They were found guilty, but served only a few months in prison.
-Upon returning to Chattanooga, they were celebrated as local heroes.
+Upon returning to Chattanooga, they were celebrated as heroes.
 Parden and Hutchins, meanwhile, fled the city.

 As time passed, Johnson’s story faded from memory.

-As as Black child growing up in Chattanooga, LaFrederick Thirkill, now a teacher and historian, had heard that men were lynched on the Walnut Street Bridge, but he didn’t know the specific details.
+As a Black child growing up in Chattanooga, LaFrederick Thirkill, now a teacher and historian, had heard that men were lynched on the Walnut Street Bridge, but he didn’t know the details.
 His parents refused to visit the bridge.

 Learning Johnson’s story inspired Thirkill to write a play about him.
-He and others worked to convince local leaders to acknowledge Johnson’s murder.
+He and others worked to persuade local leaders to acknowledge Johnson’s murder.
 In 2016, after Atkins led a successful effort to have Johnson recognized by the Tennessee state legislature, the Ed Johnson Project committee formed to raise money and support for a memorial at the bridge.

-Convincing local power brokers to back a memorial to one of the city’s most shameful moments wasn’t easy.
+Persuading local power brokers to back a memorial to one of the city’s most shameful moments wasn’t easy.
 Opponents argued that putting the memorial in such a central place could risk tearing open old wounds.

 “Several of the stakeholders in the riverfront district were initially resistant,” said Steve Derthick, a member of the Ed Johnson Project board.
 “They would say, ‘Why would we want to draw attention to a lynching in the heart of our tourist district?
 This would be a depressing thing.’ ”